puppetlabs/puppet-resource_api/docs/hands-on-lab/04-adding-a-new-transport.md

 # Add a new transport

-[Eventually](https://github.com/puppetlabs/pdk/pull/666) there will be a `pdk new transport`, for now you'll need to copy in a few files for this workshop.
+[Eventually](https://github.com/puppetlabs/pdk/pull/666) there will be a `pdk new transport` command.
+For now, you'll need to copy the files below.

 Copy the files from [this directory](./04-adding-a-new-transport/) into your new module: